 This looks suspiciously like a species of wasp but it was right in amongst the Lasioglossums at the Whitehorse community gardens.
 I collected it but as yet have not looked at it until I see this photo. hmmm...

-A male decided to die on the flower.
+A discarded male bee left over from a crab spider's meal on the flower.
 I think it's a species of Anthophora.

 So, what kind of bee is this?
 If you said it's not a bee but a winged ant, you're correct.
 The ladybird beetle was just hunkered down on the sepals of this sunflower and just happened to be there for the photo.